Your garden is an Ecosystem

 In the Ecosystem Garden:

-~The choices we make on our properties can either be helpful or harmful to that ecosystem.
-The goal of Ecosystem Gardening is to make the choices that are most beneficial to wildlife and to conservation of natural resources.
+• The choices we make on our properties can either be helpful or harmful to that ecosystem.
+The goal of Ecosystem Gardening is to make the choices that are most beneficial to wildlife and the conservation of natural resources.

 These choices include recognition of the following areas: